jhollist/nsink/paper.md

 install.packages("remotes")

 # Install nsink from GitHub
-remotes::install_github("USEPA/nsink", build_vignettes = TRUE)
+remotes::install_github("USEPA/nsink", dependencies = TRUE, build_vignettes = TRUE)
 ```

 ## Package Details

-The `nsink` package is designed around the major steps in running a
+The `nsink` package is designed around the major steps in running an
-N-Sink analysis and includes the following:
+N-Sink analysis and includes functions for the following tasks:

 1. Prepare for analysis
     -   Get data
     -   Prepare data for analysis
     -   Calculate relative N removal layer for hydric soils, lakes and
         streams.
-2. Run an point-based analysis
+2. Run a point-based analysis
     -   Calculate a flow path
     -   Summarize relative N removal along a flow path
-3. Run a watershed-based analysis
+3. Run a HUC-based analysis
     -   Develop static maps
     -   Generate output datasets

 ### Required Data

-The ability to run an `nsink` analysis relies on several national scale
+The ability to run an `nsink` analysis relies on several datasets for
-datasets for the United States.
+the conterminous United States.
 By limiting our approach to these
 national datasets we are ensuring scalability of `nsink` because the
 datasets will be available for most locations in the United States.
 The
 datasets that `nsink` uses are the National Hydrography Dataset Plus
-(NHDPlus), Soil Survey Geographic Database (SSURGO), the National Land
+version 2 (NHDPlus), Soil Survey Geographic Database (SSURGO), the
-Cover Dataset (NLCD) land cover, and the National Land Cover Dataset
+National Land Cover Dataset (NLCD) land cover, and the National Land
-(NLCD) impervious surface \[ADD CITATION FOR DATASETS\].
-These datasets
+Cover Dataset (NLCD) impervious surface (Moore et al. 2019; Soil Survey
-are all available via either an Application Programming Interface (API)
+Staff 2017; Jin et al. 2019).
+These datasets are all available via an
-or via direct download.
+Application Programming Interface (API) or via direct download.

 ### Dependencies